bitwarden/passwordless-android/README.md

 ### Permissions

-When the library has been added to your app, the following permission will be added automatically.
+When the library has been added to your app, the following permission will be added to your `AndroidManifest.xml` automatically when the app is being built.

 It is not necessary for you to add the following permission.